-Most of the time, you only have one shot at selling your business.
-Financial Harvest Wealth Advisors’ research shows that the number one determinant of how satisfied business owners are with their business sale is intentionality and planning.
+In most cases, you only have one shot at a business sale.
+Financial Harvest Wealth Advisors’ research finds that planning and intention are the number one factors in the satisfaction that business owners feel after their business is sold.

 Intentionality not only means know what “your number is,” but also what the next chapter in your life looks like.
 Those that report being the happiest, most satisfied with their sale were clear what the newfound freedom enabled them to do.
 What are your purposes after selling?

 The planning aspect involves several considerations not limited to:

 - How much capital will you need from the sale to be able to support your lifestyle and family after your sale?